A poster that talks about sublimation on wood and has colorful printed plaques on it.

 Tip: Always test your sealant on a sample piece before applying it to your finished project, as some coatings may alter the appearance of your design.

-• Problem: Scorched wood or overly dark designs.
+Scorched wood or designs that are too dark

 Fixing Blurry or Faded Designs